espocrm/documentation/docs/development/extension-packages.md

 ### Package

-At the end, we need to pack all these files into a .zip archive.
+At the end, we need to pack all these files into a ZIP archive.

 ## Template repository